gkhullar/pykosmospp/docs/source/installation.rst

 Installation
 ============

-This guide covers multiple installation methods for pyKOSMOS_specllm.
+This guide covers multiple installation methods for pyKOSMOS++.

 **Author:** Gourav Khullar

+**Note:** This pipeline extends `pyKOSMOS <https://github.com/jradavenport/pykosmos>`_ by James R. A. Davenport (University of Washington).
+Reference data (arc lamp linelists, extinction curves) is included from the pyKOSMOS resource directory.

 Requirements
 ------------